syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupView/Interactive-Features.md

 title: Interactive Features
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: GroupView
 documentation: ug
 ---
-## Interactive Features
+# Interactive Features

 User can determine whether the particular GroupView Item is selected or not using the ButtonView and ClipSelectionBounds properties.
 ButtonView displays the selected GroupView Item in the pressed state.